ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

             This function will read one file per iteration and return a dataframe.
             It will perform the following tasks:
-                - Read file if it exists and is of correct file format.
+                - Read a file if it exists and is of the correct file format.
                 - Select user-defined columns if they exist.
                 - Cast user-defined columns to correct data type.
                 - Return a processed Polars DataFrame object.